Army Body Composition Program: History

 (e) Effectiveness of Army personnel through proper weight control.

 (2) Establish appropriate body fat standards.

 (3) Provide procedures for which personnel are counseled to assist in meeting the standards prescribed in this regulation.

 (4) Foster high standards of professional military appearance expected of all personnel."

 Since the original AR 600-9 doctrine has been published, it has undergone many revisions.
 However, the overall objective of the program remains unchanged - to gauge the overall physical fitness of United States Army Soldiers to retain Soldiers best suited to the physical demands of military service.

 Standards

 The ABCP establishes height and weight standards for both male and female Soldiers.
-An current height and weight is utilized to determine whether or not a Soldier is program compliant.
+A current height and weight is utilized to determine whether or not a Soldier is program compliant.
 The Soldier's height is referenced in Table 3-1, Weight for height table (screening table weight).
 If the Soldier's maximum allowable weight-by-height is exceeded, the Soldier must undergo a "taping" process to measure the Soldier's Body fat percentage.
 On the contrary, if a Soldier fails to meet the minimum weight-by-height, the Soldier "will be referred for immediate medical evaluation."